The 91st Annual General Meeting of Chartered Accountants Australia and New Zealand will be held on Thursday 28th November 2019 at 4.30pm NZDT at:

 - Members are invited to join the Board and Council for light refreshments following the meeting.

-- If you are unable to attend the AGM in Wellington please consider viewing the webcast and completing an Appointment of Proxy form, which will be attached to the formal Notice of Annual General Meeting that will be sent in advance of the meeting via email pursuant to By-laws 65 and 149(a).
+- If you are unable to attend the AGM in Wellington please consider viewing the webcast and completing an Appointment of Proxy form, which was attached to the formal Notice of Annual General Meeting that was sent in advance of the meeting via email pursuant to By-Laws 65 and 149(a).
+Should you wish to direct a preference in relation to how your proxy is voted, please advise your nominated proxy holder.
+Members not attending the meeting are advised that Council will be in attendance at the AGM should you wish to direct your proxy to a Council member.

 Members who have any questions concerning the Annual Report can register these with the Chief Executive Officer, by emailing: firstname.lastname@example.org.
 Answers to frequently asked questions will be made available on the website.